rohankanhaisingh/Performance-Log/README.md

-# Performance Log by Rohan Kanhaisingh
+# Performance Log

-Performance Log by Rohan Kanhaising Copyright 2020.
+Performance Log, a NodeJS application.

 Performane Log is a opensource web application that will monitor your system information.
 This application is free to use.
 Its still under construction; some features might not work and you might experience some bugs.
 I try to add as much as I can to this project.